waynodiablo/Oystercard/intro_to_the_web/solutions/17_getting_started_with_battle.md

-# Solution – Getting Started with Battle
+# Walkthrough – Getting Started with Battle

 [Back to the Challenge](../17_getting_started_with_battle.md)